The Derogation Process under International and Regional Human Rights Treaties

 - The UNHRCtte emphasises the importance of the principle that derogations should be limited “to the extent strictly required by the exigencies of the situation.”(5) Even in instances when derogation may be warranted, there should only be derogation from those rights that are strictly required and only to the extent necessary.

 The ACHPR, on the other hand, does not contain a clause explicitly permitting derogation during a public emergency.
-However, many states who are nevertheless party to the ACHPR have adopted constitutions or legislative measures that do contain derogation clauses, contrary to the position of the ACHPR and the African Commission.(6) For example, article 24 of the Bill of Rights in the Constitution of Kenya states that:
+However, many states who are party to the ACHPR have adopted constitutional or legislative measures that do contain derogation clauses, contrary to the position of the ACHPR and the African Commission.(6) For example, article 24 of the Bill of Rights in the Constitution of Kenya states that:

 “A right or fundamental freedom in the Bill of Rights shall not be limited except by law, and then only to the extent that the limitation is reasonable and justifiable in an open and democratic society based on human dignity, equality and freedom.”

 However, the High Court of Kenya decided that “protecting national security carries with it the obligation on the State not to derogate from the rights and fundamental freedoms guaranteed in the Constitution.”(7)

 The absence of a derogation clause in the ACHPR has caused controversy amongst legal scholars, some of whom argue that a derogation clause provides important protections against state abuse of freedoms during a public emergency,(8) while others claim its omission has enabled the positive development of human rights norms in Africa.(9)